Cancer can start any place in the body. Skin cancer starts when cells in the skin grow out of control.

 If your doctor suggests radiation treatment, talk about what side effects might happen.
 Side effects depend on the type of radiation that’s used.
 The most common side effects of radiation are:

 Most side effects get better after treatment ends.
 Some might last longer.
 Talk to your cancer care team about what you can expect.

 There are ways to treat skin cancer without cutting into the skin.
-Some of these use freezing, chemo put right on the skin, and light therapy to kill cancer cells.
+Some of these use freezing, chemo or other drugs put right on the skin, light therapy (PDT), or lasers to kill cancer cells.

 If you’re getting one of these treatments, talk to your doctor about how it works and what you can expect.
 Make sure you know what the treatment will be like and how your skin will feel and look after it.

 Immunotherapy is treatment that boosts your own immune system to attack the cancer cells.
 It can be used to treat some advanced squamous cell skin cancers.
 It is given as a shot into a vein.

 Immunotherapy can cause many different side effects.
 They are usually mild, but some can be serious.
 Most of these problems go away after treatment ends.